samdavid2000/SortingAlgorithmGUI/README.md

 for educational purposes.

 Done by:
-Samuel D. Hernandez
+Samuel D. Hernandez,
-Jonathan Camacho
+Jonathan Camacho,
 Kelvin Figueroa

 For the CECS 3210 course's final proyect